DataTalksClub/data-engineering-zoomcamp/07-streaming/workshop/README.md

 The `WATERMARK` line tells Flink how to handle late-arriving events.

+Why "watermark"?
+Think of a high-water mark on a river wall - a line showing how high the water has risen.
+In stream processing, events are the "water" flowing through the system, and the watermark marks how far event time has progressed.
+Everything below the line has passed.
+The watermark says: "I'm reasonably confident that no events with timestamps earlier than this will arrive."

 Watermarking only matters when you're doing windows - when you're grouping events by time.
 Think of a window as a GROUP BY in SQL, but more complicated because some of the data you're grouping on doesn't exist yet